kaimv/basic-webserver/README.md

 ## Current Issues

 - [ ] CTRL + C doesn't terminate the program (On Windows hosts).
-- [ ] An occasional random line is added to text-based responses.
 - [ ] Errors resembling `utf-8' codec can't decode byte` are printed to the terminal.

 # What's New in Version 0.4?